Democrats running for Florida governor speak at Rev. Al Sharpton's rally

-CLEARWATER, Fla .— Florida's gubernatorial candidates spoke at a rally led by Rev. Al Sharpton Sunday for Makeis McGlockton in Clearwater.
+CLEARWATER, Fla .— Florida's gubernatorial candidates spoke at a rally led by Rev. Al Sharpton Sunday for Markeis McGlockton in Clearwater.
 You can watch their speeches in full above.

 MORE: Florida's 'stand your ground' law: How we got here after an argument over a parking spot